 The Applicant or Sponsor refused to submit any report or make available any records required under 651 CMR 12.00;

-The Applicant or Sponsor refused to admit, at a reasonable time, any employee of EOEA authorized by the Secretary to investigate or inspect, in accordance with 651 CMR 12.00; or
+The Applicant or Sponsor refused to admit, at a reasonable time, any employee of EOAI authorized by the Secretary to investigate or inspect, in accordance with 651 CMR 12.00; or

 The Applicant or Sponsor failed to obtain Certification prior to opening a program or residence or prior to changing the location of a program or residence except as allowed in 651 CMR 12.00.

+Fine.

+In General.
+If EOAI determines that there has been a failure or refusal to comply with the requirements of 651 CMR 12.00 or any applicable statute or other legal requirement, EOAI may issue a fine of not more than $500 for each day of each such failure or refusal to comply.

+Basic Health Services.
+In accordance with M.G.L. c.
+19D, Sections 10(h) and 10(i)

+If EOAI determines that a Residence provided or offered to provide Basic Health Services without Certification to provide Basic Health Services, EOAI may issue a fine of not more than $1,000.00 per day for each day of such provision or offering, or both.

+If EOAI determines an incident involving Basic Health Services results in injury to a resident, EOAI may impose a fine or otherwise take an enforcement action.

 Effect.
-An Applicant or Sponsor shall not qualify for a Certification from EOEA for five years after a final agency decision to revoke or refuse to issue or renew a Certification held by the Applicant or Sponsor.
+An Applicant or Sponsor shall not qualify for a Certification from EOAI for five years after a final agency decision to revoke or refuse to issue or renew a Certification held by the Applicant or Sponsor.
 Thereafter, an Applicant or Sponsor shall be eligible only if he or she can demonstrate a significant change in circumstances.
-EOEA may, at its sole discretion, consider an application for Certification prior to the expiration of the five-year period, if it determines that a significant change in circumstances has occurred.
+EOAI may, at its sole discretion, consider an application for Certification prior to the expiration of the five-year period, if it determines that a significant change in circumstances has occurred.
 Such exercise of its discretion shall not be appealable.

 Emergency Action.

-EOEA may, in its discretion, modify, suspend, revoke, or refuse to renew a Residence's Certification without prior notice if it finds at the time of the review, or at any other time, that the Applicant or Sponsor is not in compliance with M.G.L. c.
-19D, St. 1994, c.
-354 or 651 CMR 12.00 and that such non-compliance presents an immediate threat to the health safety or welfare of Residents.
+EOAI may, in its discretion, modify, suspend, revoke, or refuse to renew a Residence's Certification without prior notice if EOAI finds at the time of the review, or at any other time, that the Applicant or Sponsor is not in compliance with M.G.L. c.
+19D or 651 CMR 12.00 and that such noncompliance presents an immediate threat to the health, safety, or welfare of Residents.
 The Applicant or Sponsor shall be notified of any such modification, suspension, or revocation of a Certification by written notice, hand delivered, or mailed to the applicant or sponsor via first class mail, certified or registered, return receipt requested.

-Before imposing a modification, suspension, revocation, or refusing to renew a Residence's Certification, EOEA may require immediate corrective action by the Residence.
-In such cases, EOEA will identify the nature of the correction and the time frame in which to make those corrections.
+Before imposing a modification, suspension, revocation, or refusing to renew a Residence's Certification, EOAI may require immediate corrective action by the Residence.
+In such cases, EOAI will identify the nature of the correction and the time frame in which to make those corrections.
 The corrective action will be directly based upon the nature of the findings, and the timeframe within which the action must be taken will be reasonable.

-The modification, suspension, or revocation of the Certification or refusal to renew the Certification shall remain in effect pending resolution through the Administrative Review and hearing process.
+The modification, suspension, or revocation of the Certification or refusal to renew the Certification shall remain in effect pending resolution through the Administrative Review and hearing process, if applicable.

 Response to Notice.
-The Applicant or Sponsor shall respond in writing to EOEA within ten days after receiving the notice of non-compliance, and indicate its agreement or disagreement with the EOEA findings.
+The Applicant or Sponsor shall respond in writing to EOAI within ten days after receiving the notice of noncompliance, and indicate its agreement or disagreement with the EOAI findings.
 Failure of the Applicant or Sponsor to respond within the ten-day period to the Notice of Noncompliance will be deemed to be agreement with the findings.